Jorge36/24-spring-data-rest-cruddemo/README.md

-Course Spring Boot 3, Spring 6 & Hibernate for Beginners on Udemy
+Course Spring Boot 3, Spring 6 & Hibernate for Beginners on Udemy (section 4)

 Spring Data Rest dependency will scan for Jpa repository, just we need the entity and repository.
 Tihs application exposes the endpoints automatically.